NikiforovAll/nikiforovall.github.io/_posts/2024-06-18-polyglot-persistance-with-aspire.md

 ### Code

 We will use [Aspire PostgreSQL](https://learn.microsoft.com/en-us/dotnet/aspire/database/postgresql-entity-framework-component) component.
-See Aspire documentation to know what is actually means to "consume" Aspire Component.
+See Aspire documentation to explore what is actually means to "consume" Aspire Component.
 See [.NET Aspire components overview](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/components-overview)

 Here is how to configure `AppHost`.
 Add `Aspire.Hosting.PostgreSQL` package and configure it: